 Fresh Driver Install

-If all else fails, doing a full reinstall of your NVIDIA drivers should solve your control panel issue.
-However, do note that this method is a bit complicated, so it’s best to attempt it if you’re an experienced user only.
+If everything else fails, doing a full reinstall of your NVIDIA drivers should solve your control panel issue.
+However, do remember that this method is a bit complicated, so it’s best to attempt it if you’re an experienced user only.

 To begin, you will need to boot your computer in safe mode.
 Navigate to your Windows Settings by searching for Settings under the start menu.
 From there, choose Update & Security, then Advanced Startup under the Recovery tab.
 Click on Restart now and boot your computer in safe mode.